-In this paper we discuss this local property of the regularized solution based on the work of [14].
-We prove that, if the exact solution is not in $H^2(I)$ for an interval I, then the norms of the second order derivative of the regularized solutions in Iblow up.
+In this paper we discuss this local property of the regularized solution based on the work of [24].
+We prove that, if the exact solution is not in $H^2(I)$ for an interval I, then the norms of the second order derivatives of the regularized solutions in Iblow up.
+Although we can develop a similar method also in multidimensional cases, we will discuss only one dimensional case, which is sufficient in many practical cases.
+In particular, for the edge detection, we use line-by-line scans to apply the numerical differentiation for functions in a single variable (section 4).